The London Distillery Company: The 109s

 The 109 casks were launched in November 2012 as a part of The London Distillery Company's involvement with the men's health charity Movember.

 Rye Whisky

 TLDC launched its first Rye whisky aged in English oak casks in 2018.

 It was made using organic malted British Rye from Warminster Maltings and a brewers yeast from the early 1900s stored at the national yeast library.

 Single Malt

 Launched in February 2019 TLDC first single malt whisky was produced by the company founder Darren Rook using 100% Plummage Archer, a rare variety of organic barley grown on the Duchy Estates by the HRH Prince of Wales.
 The Plummage Archer malt was created in 1914, and accounted for 80% of all brewing and distilling in the 1960s; it's believed to be a parent of the Maris Otter.

 The wort was then fermented with two types of yeast.
-TLDC's own 1920s Distiller and early varietal of Whitbread Bfrom yeast specialist Surebrew in Surrey.
+TLDC's own 1920s Distiller and early varietal of Whitbread B from yeast specialist Surebrew in Surrey.